Brussels Town Hall: 19th-century restorations

-The Town Hall underwent many restoration campaigns throughout the 19th century, first under the direction of the architect Tilman-François Suys, starting in 1840.
+The Town Hall underwent several restoration campaigns throughout the 19th century, beginning in 1840 under the direction of the architect Tilman-François Suys.
 The interior was later revised by the architect Victor Jamaer from 1860, in the style of his mentor Eugène Viollet-le-Duc.
 Jamaer was the City of Brussels' architect and also reconstructed the King's House.
-The interior is now dominated by neo-Gothic: the Maximilian Room, the States of Brabant Room and their antechamber with tapestries depicting the life of Clovis, the splendid Municipal Council Room, the likewise richly furnished ballroom and the Wedding Room (formerly the courtroom).
+The interior became dominated by the neo-Gothic: the Maximilian Room and its antechamber with tapestries depicting the life of Clovis, the ornate States of Brabant Room (Municipal Council Room), the likewise richly furnished Gothic Room and the Wedding Room (formerly the courtroom).

-It was also at this time that most of the Town Hall's statues were made.
-Indeed, before then, the Town Hall was not adorned like it is today with countless statues, with the exception of corbels, representations of eight prophets above the portal, and a few statues located at the corner turrets.
+Most of the Town Hall's statues were also made at this time.
+Before then, the building was not adorned with the countless statues it is today, except for corbels, representations of eight prophets above the portal, and a few statues located at the corner turrets.
 Jamaer reworked the façade by adding non-existent niches, as well as a gallery and a new portal.
 Between 1844 and 1902, nearly three hundred statues in Caen and Échaillon stone, created by famous artists, including Charles Geefs, Charles-Auguste Fraikin, Eugène Simonis and George Minne, were executed.
 The interior rooms were replenished with tapestries, paintings, and sculptures, largely representing subjects of importance in local and regional history, such as a monumental bronze statue of Saint Michael created by Charles van der Stappen in the entrance.